cl2624/fa25-portfoilo-carmenlin/_projects/BAE-Malloy T-150 Heavy Lift UAS Yaw Control.md

 My primary contributions to the project included:

-- Deriving the governing nonlinear ODEs for yaw rate and yaw angle
+- Constructing the state-space model matrix governing the yaw dynamics (Section 2.2)

-- Constructing the state-space model matrix governing the yaw dynamics
+- Formulating the transfer function representation of the system (Section 3)

-- Formulating the transfer function representation of the system
+- Developing the block diagram for the yaw control loop, utilizing the PID controller (Section 3)

-- Developing the block diagram for the yaw control loop, utilizing the PID controller
+- Performing Bode plot and frequency-response analysis to evaluate stability margins and tune PID gains, including a comparison of the system’s behavior with payload versus without payload (Section 5)

-- Performing Bode plot and frequency-response analysis to evaluate stability margins and tune PID gains, including a comparison of the system’s behavior with payload versus without payload
+[View My Sections] (\assets\MAE 3260 - My contributions.pdf)

 Using these tools, our team designed and evaluated a PID-based yaw controller that continuously uses the measured output to correct the quadcopter’s orientation, altering motor inputs to minimize yaw error, reject disturbances, and maintain stable flight.